nest/nest-simulator/doc/examples/multimeter_file.rst

     nest.ResetKernel()

-With ``SetKernelStatus``, global properties of the simulation kernel can be specified.
+With :py:func:`.SetKernelStatus`, global properties of the simulation kernel can be specified.
 The following properties are related to writing to file:

 * ``overwrite_files`` is set to True to permit overwriting of an existing file.